 We’re living in a time when people often take the easy route when it comes to communication.
 Whether it is a quick text, call, or message, we are removing the very human touch that helps us feel connected.
 It is your responsibility as an employer to take the first step forward towards fairness and open communication with candidates.
 You have a golden opportunity to pick up the phone and have real conversations that will greatly benefit not only your candidate, but you and your organization for future improvement.

-If you'd like to discuss ways to provide a constructive recruitment experience and improve your tech hiring, click below!
+If you'd like to discuss ways to provide a constructive recruitment experience and improve your tech recruiting, click below!